RLuckom/raphaelluckom.com/hugo_site/content/posts/early_november_check_in.md

 This flow works, and if I had to stop working on this project today, I'd probably keep using it.
 But it's not great, and it definitely doesn't meet the standard of something I would give to someone else.
-Improving this experience is also going to be a priority for me.
+Improving this experience is going to be a priority for me.

 As I get closer to an acceptable posting UX, I'll also think more about how to package up the entire system so that people can deploy and maintain it on their own.
 Right now that's in a similar state as the posting UX--it's not terrible if you're familiar with the tools, but it's not very accessible if you don't.
 There are various reasons for leaving this until later.
-First, the design of the posting UX will affect _what_ needs to be deployed, so I won't necessarily be able to decide _how_ to deploy things until that happens.
-Second, and more importantly, I don't want to risk giving anyone a bad experience if I drastically change the system in a way that will be difficult to update.
+For one, the design of the posting UX will affect _what_ needs to be deployed, so I won't necessarily be able to decide _how_ to deploy things until that happens.
+Second, and more importantly, I don't want to package the system for distribution if I might drastically change it in a way that will cause problems for anyone with a running system.
 If you're interested in having your own system like this (hopefully as it improves people will be), let me know and I'll keep you updated when I have something I feel comfortable distributing.
 If you're somewhat experienced or feeling adventurous, head over to github whenever and let me know if you have questions.

-Another major part of my project is to describe what I see as the important choices to make in social media systems, and why I'm making the choices I am.
-Since my last check-in, I've written a few posts on those topics since my last check-in.
+Another major part of my project is to describe the important choices to make in social media systems, and why I'm making them the way I am.
+Since my last check-in, I've written a few posts on those topics.
 The post on [almond-shaped systems](https://www.raphaelluckom.com/posts/almond_shape.html) describes the basic properties I want this system to have.
 The posts on [privacy](https://www.raphaelluckom.com/posts/on_privacy_000.html) and [security](https://www.raphaelluckom.com/posts/on_security_000.html) describe my framework for thinking about those topics--I'll expand on both as appropriate.

 One post idea I've had for a while is to look closer at something called the [hypertext transfer protocol (HTTP)](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
 This is the protocol that has been at the foundation of web pages for as long as web pages have existed.
-The reason I haven't written it yet is that I was having a hard time presenting the information in a way that does justice to how interesting and important it is.
+The reason I haven't written about it yet is that I was having a hard time presenting the information in a way that does justice to how interesting and important it is.
 But I'm getting there.
 The concepts we can see in HTTP are highly relevant to the challenge of building good UX, so I think those things might feed into each other.